 This puts stress on the fulfillment service provider and delivery process as the number of deliveries waiting to be made outnumbers the drivers available to handle the increasing load.
 In fact, it’s been reported the U.S. is facing a truck driver shortage by 80,000 drivers, which means the people responsible for the last mile delivery are severely short-staffed.

 Costs Associated with Last Mile Logistics

-The final leg of delivery results in 53% of the overall shipping costs.
+The final leg of delivery accounts for 53% of overall shipping costs.
 And with the availability of free shipping included from more ecommerce stores, paying extra for a delivery fee isn’t something customers are willing to do, which means this cost and responsibility is shouldered by the retailers and their logistics providers.
 However, partnering with a fulfillment company with built-in technology solutions can help provide more accurate inventory forecasting and limit these shipping costs.